 Stone stairway to the summitThe road/trail to the summit of Flag Mountain is a little less than 1 mile long.
 The grade to the summit is fairly steady.
 Though Flag Mountain Lookout Road is kind of rough in a few places, the even grade and rocky surface makes it pretty easy hiking.
 4-wheelers are sometimes seen on this road.
 There is a substantial marmot population in this area, so don’t be surprised if you have some curious onlookers for your hike.

 Old privy and tower foundationFlag Mountain is on Black Hills National Forest land, so no permits are needed.
 Because of numerous forest fires in recent years, please make sure you aware of any posted campfire restrictions and danger alerts.
 You may also be interested to learn of the latest forest service camping regulations:

 All the public land in the area is open to hunting in season.
 If you decide to hike there during one of those seasons, please be sure to wear a generous amount of orange.

 When To Climb

-This summit may be accessed year around.
+The view shows Copper Mountain left and Green Mountain right, with part of Deerfield Lake below.This summit may be accessed year around.
 Snowfall in this region can be heavy at times, and the road from Deerfield Lake is not always plowed immediately, so please check before attempting travel into this region.

 MapsFlag Mountain is in the Deerfield Quad.
 National Geographic’s Black Hills North map is an excellent resource for this area.
 The National Forest Service offers free Motor Vehicle Use Maps for the Black Hills, which will help with your explorations.